nazalexx/S14A2023-final-Energuru/README.md

 ## Challenges
 - Getting info boxes to work with or without JS
 - Splitting the form into 3 columns for the computer version
+- For some reason, the form posts truncated outputs and request.form's keys and value are truncated right before the first space
 - ...